-Executive Summary
+Summary

-The Infrastructure Delivery Plan (IDP) is part of the evidence base informing the preparation of spatial policy in the Local Development Framework (LDF).
-The LDF will play an important role in delivering the vision set out in the Sustainable Community Strategy for Kensington and Chelsea.
+The Infrastructure Delivery Plan (IDP) is part of the evidence base that informed the preparation of the Local Development Framework (LDF).
+The LDF plays an important role in delivering the vision set out in the Sustainable Community Strategy for Kensington and Chelsea.